bg-write/spotify-clone-vite/README.md

 }
 ```

-### Step 7: Display The Album Artwork Of Current Song
+### Step 7: Display The Album Artwork Of The Current Song

 Take advantage of our "playingTrack" state and store it into a simple ternary variable we'll display in `Dashboard`.